-Leatherback Sea Turtle They are the largest turtle species, around 130 cm to 180 cm and weigh from 300 kg to 600 kg.
+Leatherback Sea Turtle They are the largest turtle species, around 130 cm to 180 cm, and weigh 300 kg to 600 kg.
 Their diet is soft-bodied animals almost exclusively jellyfish.
-They have a worldwide distribution.
-Females nest on sandy tropical beaches at night.
+They have a worldwide distribution with females nesting at night on sandy tropical beaches.

 The final images are species of snapping turtle and a slider (terrapins):

-(a) Saw-shelled Turtle is an Australian endemic.
-It has not been ‘Red List 2020’ assessed but the IUCN/SCC (Species Survival Commission) Tortoise and Freshwater Turtle Specialist Group (TFTSG) draft assessment is ‘Least Concern’.
+Saw-shelled Turtle is an Australian endemic.
+It has not been ‘Red List 2020’ assessed, but the IUCN/SCC (Species Survival Commission) Tortoise and Freshwater Turtle Specialist Group (TFTSG) draft assessment is ‘Least Concern’.

 There are eleven endemic species of Galápagos Giant Tortoise, about half are ‘Red List 2020’ assessed as ‘Critically Endangered’, the others are ‘Endangered’ or ‘Vulnerable’.
-There are two tortoise breeding centres that rear young turtles in captivity and then release into the wild at around 5 years of age.
+Two tortoise breeding centres rear young turtles in captivity and then release into the wild at around five years old.
 Visitors are only likely to see the three-wild dome-shelled species that I photographed.

 ‘Critically Endangered’ Santa Cruz Giant Tortoise at Rancho El Manzanillo in the western highlands.
-The ranch hosts the second largest population of the western species which is also the second-largest dome-shaped giant tortoise in the Galápagos.
+The ranch hosts the second-largest western species population, which is also the second-largest dome-shaped giant tortoise in the Galápagos.

-‘Endangered’ San Cristóbal Giant Tortoise in the grounds at Galapaguera de Cerro Colorado Tortoise reserve and breeding grounds and education centre which is important to guarantee the long-term future of this species.
-The image is a young non-breeding individual roaming in the reserve.
+The ‘Endangered’ San Cristóbal Giant Tortoise at Galapaguera de Cerro Colorado Tortoise Reserve.
+The breeding grounds and education centre is vital to guarantee the long-term future of this species.
+The image is a young non-breeding individual roaming in the grounds.